astromatic/visiomatic/develop/_sources/intro.rst.txt

 This manual is divided in four main sections.
 The first section gives a technical overview of |VisiOmatic| and its capabilities.
-The second section will guide administrators through installation and configuration of the package.
+The second section will guide users and administrators through installation and configuration of the package.
 The third section explains how to set up and customize the |VisiOmatic| web interface through concrete examples.
 Finally, the last section provides a full description of the |API|_ of both the server and the client.